vsrods/rf2_check_profiles/README.md

 rf2_check_profiles is an answer bringing you configuration models to assign to your profiles.
 You can customize the models and apply to the needed user profiles.

+rf2_check_profiles will check and update (if needed) values of the parameters contained in each models assigned to each user profile (available in Userdata)

 # Requirements

 Python needs to be installed (https://www.python.org/downloads/)